SrishaRavi-SrishaRavi/srisharavi.github.io/README.md

 ![Website Preview](./images/preview.jpg)

-This is my professional portfolio website showcasing my skills, experience, and projects as a Data Scientist.
+This is my professional portfolio website showcasing my skills, experience, and projects as a Data Analyst and Business Analyst.

 ## Features
 - Responsive design